ArnaudBelcour/bigecyhmm/README.md

 - `-d`: a folder containing the custom databases, divided in three files:
   - a `json` file representing the biogeochemical cycle as a graph.
 Example can be found in the test folder, such as [carbon cycle json file](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/custom_db/carbon_cycle.json).
 Please note the presence of the `hmm` field in the json indicating the HMMs associated with the functions of the cycle.
 The HMMs are shown as a string with `, ` separating HMMs as a `OR` relation (meaning these HMMs are redundant) and `; ` as a `AND` relation (meaning that both HMMs are required).
   - a `zip` file containing the HMM profiles (`.hmm` files) such as the one used by bigecyhmm ([hmm_files.zip](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_files.zip)).
 If no file is present in the folder, bigecyhmm will use its internal HMM database.
 You can search for HMM in [KEGG Ortholog database](https://www.genome.jp/kegg/ko.html), [Protein Family Models from NIH](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/evidence/), [PFAM](https://www.ebi.ac.uk/interpro/download/Pfam/).
 It is also possible to build them with [pyhmmer](https://pyhmmer.readthedocs.io/en/stable/examples/msa_to_hmm.html#Build-an-HMM-from-a-multiple-sequence-alignment).
-  - a `tsv` file containg the threshold for the different HMMs.
+  - a `tsv` file containing the threshold for the different HMMs.
 If no file is present in the folder, bigecyhmm will use its internal template file for threshold.
 An example can be found in bigecyhmm internal database ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_table_template.tsv)) or in the test folder ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/mini_custom_db/hmm_table_template.tsv)).

-It can take two optional arguments:
+It can take three optional arguments:

 - `--abundance-file`: an abundance file containing the abundance of the organisms associated with the protein sequences given as input in different samples.
 - `--measure-file`: a measurement file containing the measures of metabolites of the biogeochemical cycle in different samples.
-- `--esmecata`: by giving an esmecata output folder, bigecyhmm_custom map taxon_id to organism names to associate organism abundance with esmecata predicitons.
+- `--esmecata`: by giving an esmecata output folder, `bigecyhmm_custom` maps taxon_id to organism names to associate organism abundance with esmecata predicitons.

 Example:
 ```